bagder/docs/curl-vs-wget.md

 - Wget requires *no extra options* to simply download a remote URL to a local file, while curl requires -o or -O.

-- Wget supports only *GnuTLS or OpenSSL* for SSL/TLS support
+- Wget supports only *GnuTLS or OpenSSL* for SSL/TLS support.

-- Wget supports only *Basic* auth as the only auth type over HTTP proxy
+- Wget supports only *Basic* auth as the only auth type over HTTP proxy.

-- Wget has no SOCKS support
+- Wget has no SOCKS support.

 - Its ability to recover from a prematurely broken transfer and *continue downloading* has no counterpart in curl.